Kakamega: Economics

-The local inhabitants are mostly the Luhya tribe, whose economic activity is mainly cash and food crop farming.
+The local inhabitants are mostly the Luhya tribe, whose main economic activity is mixed farming - cash plus food crop farming and animal rearing.

 Kakamega serves as the headquarters of Mumias Sugar, previously Kenya's largest sugar processing company located in the town of Mumias.

 It was the scene of the Kakamega gold rush in the early 1930s, fueled partly by the reports of the geologist Albert Ernest Kitson.

-Masinde Muliro University of Science and Technology is a new institution of higher learning created by an act of parliament in December 2006 which is in the heart of Kakamega town, along the Kakamega-Webuye road.
-It is expected to spur growth in this capital of Western Province.
+Masinde Muliro University of Science and Technology, an institution of higher learning created by an act of parliament in December 2006, is at the heart of Kakamega town, along the Kakamega-Webuye road.
+It has spur growth in this capital of Western Province.

 Kakamega Forest is the main tourist destination in the area.
 Another attraction used to be the Crying Stone of Ilesi (Ikhongo Murwi) located along the Kisumu-Kakamega highway.
 It is a 40-metre high rock dome resembling a human figure whose "eyes" used to drop water.
 There is a myth about this rock with natives who believe that it is an image of a jilted woman who is crying due to being forced out of her matrimonial home and denied access to her children.
 A hearsay in earlier years goes that the Isukha sub-tribe had wars with Nandi warriors and in most cases they defeated them.
 The Nandis believed they were defeated by Isukhas due to some superpowers the rock had.
 The Nandis tried to pull the rock down but they failed and instead, they lost more than 100 of their warriors in the battlefield.
 Currently, the tourist attraction site is shaded from the roadside view by planted eucalyptus trees which have used up the rock's water and subsequently caused the "Crying Stone" to dry up.
 This effect is due to the climate change that is being experienced globally.
 The area used to receive heavy rainfalls in the 1990s and before.